-Round Two: Elliott Advisors, Akzo Nobel resume combat in Dutch court
+Round Two: Elliott Advisors, Akzo Nobel face off in Dutch court

 Some analysts believe the departure of the two leading opponents of a deal, after Chief Executive Ton Buechner announced his immediate resignation on July 19 due to health reasons, could open the door for talks.

-In a preliminary ruling in May, Amsterdam's Enterprise Chamber rejected Elliott's bid to compel Akzo to convene an extraordinary meeting of shareholders to vote on dismissing Burgmans, saying it was an attempt to wrest control of the company's strategic direction from the board.
+In a preliminary ruling in May, Amsterdam's Enterprise Chamber rejected Elliott's first bid to compel Akzo to convene an extraordinary meeting of shareholders to vote on dismissing Burgmans, saying it was an attempt to wrest control of the company's strategic direction from the board.

+Akzo said Elliott and York Capital Management, which has joined the Dutch lawsuit, were still trying to force the Dulux paintmaker to change course.

+"All objections to Burgmans relate to the strategy and decisions regarding PPG," lawyer Harm-Jan de Kluiver said.
+"But it's already established that Akzo Nobel's boards acted within their rights."

 Buechner's sudden departure left his successor, relatively new chemicals division chief Thierry Vanlancker, to deliver higher sales and margins promised when the Dutch paintmaker fended off PPG's takeover attempt.

 Akzo's second quarter results, announced on Tuesday, missed expectations.
-The company's shares traded at 75.57 euros on Thursday morning, far below PPG's final cash and share proposal of around 95 euros made in April.
+The company's shares traded up 1.1 percent at 76.50 euros on Thursday afternoon, far below PPG's final cash and share proposal of around 95 euros made in April.

 Akzo said that shareholders would have their say at an extraordinary meeting on Sept.
 8, but Elliott responded furiously, saying Akzo had chosen "yet again to flout fundamental shareholder rights" by not allowing a vote on Burgmans too.